weilunkoh/whisper-app/backend/README.md

 The purpose of each `docker` script is as follows:

 ### 01_build_image.bat
-This is used to build the Docker images for the frontend container.
+This is used to build the Docker images for the backend container.
 Run this `.bat` file simply by running `01_build_image.bat <version number>`.
 ```bash
 01_build_image.bat <version number>
 #e.g. 01_build_image.bat 0.0.1
 ```

 ### 02_run_container.bat
-This is used to run the frontend container.
+This is used to run the backend container for standalone exploration purposes without integration with the frontend container.
 Run this `.bat` file simply by running `02_run_container.bat <version number>`.
 ```bash
 02_run_container.bat <version number>
 #e.g. 02_run_container.bat 0.0.1
 ```

 ### 03_stop_container.bat
-This is used to stop the frontend container.
+This is used to stop the backend container.
 Run this `.bat` file simply by running `03_stop_container.bat`.
 No version number is needed as compared to the other scripts because the container is stopped based on the container name.